 #4 Entity - worth every dollar

-The initial investment required to set up an entity for your rental properties is worth it.
+A tenant can slip on the floor and sue you.
+The upfront investment to set up an entity or get insurance for your rental properties is worth it.
 As one real estate lawyer told me, it’s not a matter of if you will get sued, it’s a matter of when.
 Rental properties have high risk and liability due to the legal environment and nature of the business.
 Our goal is to help prevent lawsuits from occurring with your rentals, but you also want to protect yourself personally via a business entity.

 #5 Software - worth every penny